teslamate-org/teslamate/README.md

       - DATABASE_NAME=teslamate
       - DATABASE_HOST=db
       - MQTT_HOST=mosquitto
-      - VIRTUAL_HOST=localhost # if you're going to access the UI from another
+      - TZ=Europe/Berlin       # (optional) replace to use local time in debug logs.
+See "Configuration".
-                               # machine replace "localhost" with the hostname
+      - VIRTUAL_HOST=localhost # if you're going to access the UI from another  machine replace
-                               # / IP address of the docker host
+                               # "localhost" with the hostname / IP address of the docker host.
     ports:
       - 4000:4000
     cap_drop: